Youngobz/Tech-Blog/README.md

 ## Contact

-For any queries, feel free to contact me on moerahman1234@gmail.com
+For any queries, feel free to contact me at moerahman1234@gmail.com